-As a Virtual Assistant, you get to choose who you work for, what tasks you take on, you can manage your own schedule and be able to work from anywhere.
+As a virtual assistant, you get to choose who you work for and what tasks you take on, you’ll be able to manage your own schedule and work from anywhere.

 This could be the comfort of your own home or a beach in Thailand!